What if my family is not Baptist?

 Applications for entry into the following school year open in the beginning of August each year.
-The deadline to apply for Preschool is November 5 and the deadline for Lower and Middle School applicants is December 10.
-However, we encourage you to apply early to allow you to start completing the steps on your child’s admission checklist.
-Assessment and Interview appointments are available on a first come, first served basis.
+The deadline to apply is December 10; however, we encourage you to apply early to allow you to start completing the steps on your child’s admission checklist.
+Applicant visits and interview appointments will be assigned by mid November.

 What is your acceptance rate?

-The acceptance rate varies by grade applied.
-On average the acceptance rate is around 30-40%.
+The acceptance rate varies by grade level.
+On average, the acceptance rate is between 40-50%.
 We welcome students on the wait list to go through the application process again.

 Should I apply to more than one school?

 Yes, we think so.
-There are a number of great options out there, and the most important thing is that you take a good look around and find the best match for your child.
-Also keep in mind that the best schools typically have limited openings, so the more you explore and apply to, the more potential options you will have.
+There are a number of great options out there, and the most important thing is that you take a good look around and find the best match for your child and your family.
+Also keep in mind that many schools typically have limited openings, so the more you explore and apply to, the more potential options you will have.

 Are legacies given preference?

 Yes.
-Siblings of existing and former students and children of alumni have priority, however we do reserve up to 20% of new openings at all levels for non-legacies.
-Due to limited openings and high demand, legacies are not guaranteed admittance, and some are placed on our waiting list every year.
+Siblings of existing and former students and children of alumni have priority; however we do reserve openings at all levels for non-legacies.
+Due to limited openings and high demand, legacies are not guaranteed admittance, and some are placed on our wait list every year.
 All students, including legacies, must qualify for admission to receive an offer of admission.

 What other groups are given priority?

-In addition to legacies, children of participating members of River Oaks Baptist Church and children of current faculty and staff receive priority in the admission process.
+In addition to legacies, children of participating members of River Oaks Baptist Church, children of current faculty and staff, and returning students receive priority in the admission process.
 All students, including those in priority categories, must qualify for admission to receive an offer.

 Do you have a waitlist?

-After enrollment offers are made in March, a wait list is generated and students are accepted as spaces become available.
-In many grades, all spaces fill without going back to the wait list.
-When school begins in the fall, the wait list is rolled over to the following year and parents are contacted in August about testing.
+After enrollment offers are made in March, a wait pool is generated and students are accepted as spaces become available.
+In some grades, all spaces fill without going back to the wait pool.
+When school begins in the fall, those placed in the wait pool are contacted and invited to apply again.
 Each admission year is treated independently and all families must complete a new admission application to be considered for the next year.